Generic Stability and Modes of Convergence: Introduction

 On the other hand, a line of research is randomization of first-order structures/theories.
-The randomization of a structure/theory was introduced by Keisler \cite{Keisler} and formalized as a metric structure/theory by Ben Yaacov and Keisler \cite{Ben-Keisler}.
-Intuitively, for a (complete) classical theory $T$ the randomization $T^R$ of $T$ is a (complete) continuous theory such that elements of models of $T^R$ are random elements of models of $T$.
+The randomization of a complete first-order theory was introduced by Keisler \cite{Keisler} and formalized as a metric theory by Ben Yaacov and Keisler \cite{Ben-Keisler}.
+Intuitively, for a (complete) classical theory $T$ the randomization $T^R$ of $T$ is a (complete) continuous theory whose elements of models are random elements of $M$ for some model $M$ of $T$.
 A default theme is that model-theoretic properties are preserved in randomization.\footnote{Although, there are counterexamples that this is not always the case.
-For example, randomization of an unstable simple theory is not simple \cite{Ben2}.
-The present paper leads to other counterexamples.} As an example $T$ is stable/$NIP$ if and only if $T^R$ is so.
+For example, randomization of an unstable simple theory is not simple \cite{Ben2}.} As an example $T$ is stable/$NIP$ if and only if $T^R$ is so.
 It is known that ``measures" in classical logic correspond to ``types" in randomization.
 With these ideas in mind, and since the notion of ``generic stability for types" is {\em practically} known even for continuous logic, we are looking for some properties of measures in classical logic which are {\em close to} generic stability of types in randomization.